hereishe/pomodoro/readme.txt

-App is rudementary pomodoro timer that allows you to track sessions completed across different task categories Select a category and start the timer (test mode recommended) Upon completion your work session will be logged and be available for viewing on the dashboard.
+App is rudimentary pomodoro timer that allows you to track sessions completed across different task categories Select a category and start the timer (test mode recommended) Upon completion your work session will be logged and be available for viewing on the dashboard.